SanjeetDutt/Technology-Stack/LLD/002 Multithreading and concurrency.md

 # Introduction
 - .dmg, .exe, .apk
 	- these are executable file
 	- code --compiled to--> executable files (downloadable and installable)
+	- Known as program
-- after instal, it lie in hard drive
+- after instal, it live in hard drive
 - after run the application, code come from hard disk to RAM
-- process == program in execution
+- process are nothing but program in execution
 - 2.2GHz = 2.2 X 10^9 instructions per second
+	- 10^9 is know as Giga

 # Process and Threads

 ## Process
-- programme in execution
+- Programme in execution
+	- Top level execution container
+	- Separate memory space
-- PCB ( Process Control Board) stores information about process, created by OS
+- PCB ( Process Control Board) stores information about process, created by operating system OS

 ```java
 class PCB{
 	pid